rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 properties and those properties actually prevent existential catastrophe.

-Beyond all of these issues, we also now have to worry about the utility function of agent with respect to consequences.
+Beyond all of these issues, we also now have to worry about the utility function of the agent with respect to consequences.
 While sufficient deontological properties could ensure that an AI with the wrong utility function didn't kill us all, it might not be very useful.
 Assuming the utility function of the AI was 'close enough' to desired, partially deontological AI could certainly be _sufficiently useful_.
-There can potentially be just as capable as pure consequentialists.
+They can potentially be just as capable as pure consequentialists.
 However, there are likely trade-offs between the strength of deontological properties and the capabilities of the agent.
 Sufficiently strong conservatism results in doing nothing at all.

 ## 4.2 Consequentialist approaches